isra-st/London_Bike_Sharing/README.md

 # London Bicycles Sharing
-The goal of this project is to visualize and predict when the bikes will be taken
+The goals of this project are:
+1. Perform an Explorartory Data Analysis with visualization and
+2. Use a liner regression model (OLS) to predict the number of bikes rented.